 - You will meet with both a PA and an MD who specialize in erectile dysfunction and, depending on your circumstances, have additional testing and/or begin treatment immediately.

 A penile rehab program needs be tailored to each individual and will vary significantly depending on what problems you are having and what procedures you are undergoing.
-You will be given treatment modalities that may include education, penile exercises, vacuum erection devices, oral medication and penile injections.
+You will be given treatment modalities that may include education, penile exercises, vacuum erection devices, oral medication and penile injections (that are virtually painless).
 Your treatment will always begin using the least invasive methods of treatment and more invasive options will be offered to you if you are not seeing the results that you would like.

 Our goal will always be for you to have an active sex life as soon as possible.
 Ultimately, we want to give you the best chance of having satisfactory function with the least intervention.